-You will see a change in Social media heading towards a more selling media which will turn our market on its head.
-A few media are currently pursuing this way to market.
+You will see a change in Social media heading towards more selling media which will turn our market on its head.
+A few media are currently pursuing this way of the market.

 Instagram is the darling of Facebook and gaining a following that needs to be looked at.

 A big basket of changes for small businesses with new trends in 2019.

 So let’s dig a bit deeper into some of these trends.

 These are not in any real order of priority but they are all leading your business in one of two ways, that is Up or out so you need to be the judge.